 Skip to content

-Many founders launch social enterprises, rather than other similar models like B Corporations, so that they can operate transformative programming alongside their business.
+Many founders launch social enterprises so that they can operate transformative programming alongside their business.
 They may see the opportunity to generate contributed revenue as a “bonus.”
-Rarely do founders launch social enterprises because they believe that fundraising itself has as much intrinsic value as other activities in the business plan.
-Instead, fundraising is seen as a side gig, a temporary activity that will occur on the margins until the enterprises generate enough revenue to sustain the ecosystem.
+Rarely do founders launch social enterprises because they believe that raising capital itself has as much intrinsic value as other activities in the business plan.
+Instead, raising capital is seen as a side gig, a temporary activity that will occur on the margins until the enterprises generate enough revenue to sustain the ecosystem.

-We have designed the following pages to support ESEs in centering your fundraising activities as intrinsically valuable within your business model.
-You will witness our desire to build out your fundraising infrastructure and strategy, rather than hide it as a symptom of a less-than-optimal earned revenue strategy.
+We have designed the following pages to support ESEs in centering your capital-raising activities as intrinsically valuable within your business model.
+You will witness our desire to build out your fundraising infrastructure and strategy rather than hide it as a symptom of a less-than-optimal earned revenue strategy.
 Why?

-Fundraising allows you to build a movement around your organization.
+Raising capital allows you to build a movement around your organization.
 The act of giving generously can be transformational to individuals and institutions.
 Fundraisers alone have the power to build generosity within our culture.
-The degree of generosity in a community is arguably correlated to that community’s ability to thrive.
+The degree of generosity in a community is arguably correlated to a thriving community.

 All Fundraising Resources